-Have you ever bent over to pick something up, or lifted something awkwardly, and suddenly you have a sharp stabbing pain in your back?
-It can sometimes be so severe that you can’t move at all.
+Have you ever bent over to pick something up or lifted something awkwardly and suddenly you have a sharp stabbing pain in your back?
+It can be so severe that you can’t move at all.

 Do spines really go out of place?

-The truth is that your back or neck cannot go out of place, it’s not physically possible.
+The truth is that your back or neck can’t go out of place, it’s not physically possible.
 What you have really done is injure your spine.

-So, before we explain what really happens, let’s look at how a spine moves, then everything else will start to make sense.
+So before we explain what really happens, let’s look at how a spine moves and everything else will start to make sense.

 How does a spine move?

-Your spine is made up of 24 individual vertebrae (bones) and is responsible for weightbearing, movement and protecting your spinal cord all at the same time.
+Your spine is made up of 24 individual vertebrae (bones) and it is responsible for weightbearing, movement and the protection your spinal cord all at the same time.